 3. Cosmology: The Universe and the Atom

-How and when Bruno began to develop what he called his “new philosophy” is uncertain.
-His earliest surviving philosophical work, On the Shadows of the Ideas, dated 1582, hints at a few of its propositions, including heliocentricism.
+How and when Bruno began to develop what he called his “new philosophy” is uncertain (Granada 1990).
+His earliest surviving philosophical work, On the Shadows of the Ideas, dated 1582, hints at a few of its propositions, including heliocentricism (BOL II.1, 7–8).
 The first detailed statement, however, came in The Ash Wednesday Supper, published at London in 1584, in which he set out his interpretation of Copernicus’s heliocentric hypothesis, as explained in On the Revolutions (1543).
 Dismissing contemporary claims that Copernicus’s hypothesis was merely a convenient computational device, Bruno announced that it disproved the traditional Aristotelian-Ptolemaic picture of the cosmos.
-In the first place, it disproved Aristotle’s doctrine that each sublunary element had a fixed “natural place” at the center of the cosmos—the earth’s globe at the very center, water in the sphere immediately surrounding it, followed by the air and fire spheres—and that particles of the elements, if displaced from these natural spheres, had an intrinsic impulse to regain them.
+In the first place, it disproved Aristotle’s doctrine that each sublunary element had a fixed “natural place” at the centre of the cosmos—the earth’s globe at the very centre, water in the sphere immediately surrounding it, followed by the air and fire spheres—and that particles of the elements, if displaced from these natural spheres, had an intrinsic impulse to regain them.
 On the contrary, since the earth, Bruno explained, was a planet circling the sun, the elemental spheres of which it was constituted were continuously in motion.
 The elements did not have absolute “natural places”; and an elemental part, whether displaced from a whole or chancing to be near a whole, sought to attach itself to it because a whole was the place where it would be best preserved.
 Once united with a whole, elemental parts were no longer heavy or light and revolved with it naturally, that is, without resistance.
-This doctrine of gravity drew on Ficino’s Neoplatonic ideas of elemental motion, Lucretius’s comments on the weightlessness of parts in their wholes and scholastic notions of self-conservation.
+This doctrine of gravity drew on Ficino’s Neoplatonic ideas of elemental motion, Copernicus’s doctrine of gravity, Lucretius’s comments on the weightlessness of parts in their wholes and scholastic notions of self-conservation (Knox 2002).

 The principal bodies, human beings and demons were the three genera of rational animal inhabiting the universe.
 In one important respect, however, principal bodies were unique.
 Like accomplished musicians—here Bruno adapted an analogy used by Plotinus and many others to illustrate how nature operated non-discursively according to a final cause—they did not think rationally, proceeding from one thought to the next as they executed their roles.
 Their intellects dominated their animal bodies, enabling them to move intuitively in accordance with the ends proper to them.
 Unlike human beings, too, the celestial “animals” were eternal and hence did not reproduce, grow or decay.
-Though corruptible intrinsically, they were, as the Chaldeans and Plato had taught, sustained by divine providence (for providence, see Section 5 below).
+Though corruptible intrinsically, they were, as the Chaldeans and Plato had taught, sustained by divine providence (for providence, see Section 5).
 This is, at least, what Bruno tended to think even if he conceded, uncharacteristically, that he was uncertain on this point (Granada, 2000).
 In all other respects, the principal bodies were animals like any other.
-Stones and other parts of our earth, for example, might seem inanimate but, like the bones, nails and hair of animals, they also lived vestigially.
+Stones and other parts of our earth, for example, might seem inanimate but, as parts of a principle body, they were, like the bones, nails and hair of an animal, alive, if only vestigially.
 Like animals, too, the principal bodies fed and excreted.
 They expelled stray particles from the surrounding aether and in compensation emitted others, an idea inspired by Lucretius’s concept of simulacra (On the Nature of Things, IV.54–268).

-To accommodate these claims, Bruno developed an alternative theory of the elements that drew on Pythagoreanism, ancient atomism, medieval discussions, pro and contra, of indivisible minims and Nicholas of Cusa’s elemental doctrines (BOL III, 510–536).
+Bruno’s alternative theory of the elements drew on Pythagoreanism, ancient atomism, medieval discussions, pro and contra, of indivisible minims and Nicholas of Cusa’s elemental doctrines (BOL III, 510–536).
 Corporeal things comprised two material principles, earth and water, and two immaterial ones, spirit and soul.
 By “earth” Bruno meant the discrete, identical, irreducible spheres of which physical things were made.
 He often called them “atoms” to emphasize their indivisibility.
-The circumferences and centers of these spherical atoms coincided.
+The circumferences and centres of these spherical atoms coincided.
 Hence, as some medieval authors had proposed, atoms were dimensionless bodies, unlike the atoms imagined by Democritus and other ancient atomists.
 They were, as Bruno said, the principles of spatial contraction, of solidity.
 Water, by contrast, was a continuum and the principle of corporeal extension.
 Two or more atoms, though dimensionless, bonded by water constituted a determinate body in space, just as two or more dimensionless points, in Bruno’s Pythagorean geometry, constituted a line.
 “The minimal body or atom was the substance of all things” (BOL I.3, 140).
 Observation confirmed this theory: dry, dusty, earth congealed with the addition of water.

 4. The Universal Soul, Universal Intellect and Universal Matter